snowplow/documentation/docs/collecting-data/collecting-from-own-applications/ruby-tracker/getting-started/index.md

 Note that the [Rails demo](https://github.com/snowplow-incubator/snowplow-ruby-tracker-examples) has both the Ruby and JavaScript trackers implemented.
 This combination of client- and server-side tracking can be highly effective and powerful.
 For example, you can discover how much effect adblockers are having on your tracking, by comparing the amount of client-side and server-side page view events you collect.
 It also allows you to track events in the most appropriate way for the event type.
 Check out this [blog post](https://snowplowanalytics.com/blog/2021/11/09/the-unrivaled-power-of-joining-client-and-server-side-tracking/) for more discussion about tracking client- and server-side.

 The Tracker must be initialized with an Emitter or the subclass AsyncEmitter (or an array of Emitters/AsyncEmitters).
 The only required argument for an Emitter/AsyncEmitter is the endpoint, i.e. the address of the event collector.
-See "[Configuring how events are sent](/docs/collecting-data/collecting-from-own-applications/ruby-tracker/configuring-how-events-are-sent/index.md)" for more information about configuring Emitters.

 Initializing a tracker instance: